 A recent amendment to the CRR provides for the possibility to include third country trading venues in the list of recognised exchanges subject to an equivalence decision of the Commission.
-However, in case of a no-deal Brexit and in the absence of such an equivalence decision, UK exchanges would no longer be included in the list of recognised exchanges.
+However, following the end of the transition period and in the absence of such an equivalence decision, UK exchanges would no longer be included in the list of recognised exchanges.